rezaqorbani/local-chat/README.md

 ## Dependencies
 ### Boost.Asio
 Boost.Asio is included in the boost libraries which can be downloaded from [here](https://www.boost.org/users/history/version_1_76_0.html).
 However it is easier to use a package manager such as [vcpkg](https://github.com/microsoft/vcpkg).
-Once installed, navigate to the top directory where vcpkg is installed and run the following command
+Once installed, navigate to the directory where vcpkg is installed and run the following command:
 ```
 .\vcpkg install boost:x86-windows-static
 ```